-Under current law, the amount of sales tax revenue collected by the State attributable to sales occurring on Passamaquoddy Indian territory is returned by the Treasurer of the State to the Passamaquoddy Tribe on a monthly basis.
-Part E provides for a similar return of sales tax revenue to the Houlton Band of Maliseet Indians and to the Penobscot Nation of sales tax revenue collected by the State attributable to sales occurring on Houlton Band Trust Land or Penobscot Indian territory, respectfully.
+Under current law, the amount of sales tax revenue collected by the State attributable to sales occurring on the Passamaquoddy reservations at Pleasant Point and Indian Township Indian territory is returned by the Treasurer of the State to the Passamaquoddy Tribe on a monthly basis.
+Part E expands this provision to provide for the return to the Passamaquoddy Tribe of sales tax revenue collected by the State attributable to sales occurring on all of the Passamaquoddy Indian territory and provides for a similar return to the Houlton Band of Maliseet Indians and to the Penobscot Nation of sales tax revenue collected by the State attributable to sales occurring on Houlton Band Trust Land or Penobscot Indian territory, respectfully.